Industrial Action

 Find out more about transcripts and who to contact in your School.

-I don’t think my marks have been calculated correctly.
-What can I do?
+I don’t think my marks have been calculated correctly - what can I do?

 If you would like to apply for an accuracy check of any of your marks from this academic year, please contact your Course Office.
 Clerical checks do not involve remarking; instead your assessment marks would be recounted to ensure they have been calculated correctly.
 Your request must be submitted within 28 days of the notification of your results.